armory/minnaker/guides/set-up-slack-notifications.md

 ## Add the Slack bot user to Spinnaker

-1. SSH into your Mini-Spinnaker instance
+1. SSH into your Minnaker instance
 1. Run this command (replace `spinnakerbot` with your Slack bot's username) to add the Slack notification configuration.

     ```bash